President: Patti Tahan

 Patti has been a homeowner in the the same house in South Philadelphia since 1989.
-She considered leaving the area once back in the 2003, but quickly rejected an offer on her house when she realized what she would be giving up.
-There is just too much to love when you live so close to historic Philadelphia, many great museums and performing arts venues, parks, restaurants, shops, quirky neighborhoods and public transportation.
+She loves South Philadelphia and believes that the old and the new can exist and thrive working together.
+There is much to love when you live so close to historic Philadelphia, many great museums, performing arts venues, parks, restaurants, shops, quirky neighborhoods, public transportation and a diverse population.
 A graduate of Temple University, she has been teaching in Philadelphia since 1997.
 She is pursuing a Masters degree from UPenn in Liberal Arts with a focus on Urban Studies.
 She became a member of LoMo in its first year and has been involved with the beautification committee and cleanups but most often in maintaining neighborhood gardens.
-She served this past year as treasurer and looks forward to becoming the treasurer, taking a more active role in the civic association.
-She loves South Philadelphia and believes that the old and the new can exist together and become better working together.
+She served this past year as treasurer and looks forward to serving as president.

 Al Girard: Vice President

 Al Girard – Al has lived in LoMo for 6 years.
 He joined LoMo immediately upon moving to the neighborhood.
 A prior LoMo Board member and co-treasurer, he is currently Vice Chair of the Zoning, Planning & Public Safety Committee; the LoMo rep on the 3rd District Police Advisory Council and is a 311 Neighborhood Liaison.
 He is a Tree Tender and a graduate of the Planning Commission Citizens Planning Institute and the Philadelphia Rising Citizens Engagement Academy.